Skip to main content

 Darren Lockie has framed this publicly: “We tell people what we specialise in, we tell them what we don't do, and we refer them to rehabs that might be a better fit.”

-9. Regulatory and Clinical References
+What Are the Regulatory and Clinical References Behind This Page.

 The references below support the clinical claims made throughout this page.
 Where a source applies to a specific section, the inline citation points to the same URL.
 This list is maintained as an inline reference block rather than a separate bibliography so that the page can be read as a single authoritative document.
 Return to the Jintara homepage for the full site navigation.